UmbrellaCrow612/PoliceCaseManagement/src/web-client/README.md

 - Async reactive form validators use `UniqueEvidenceReferenceNumberAsyncValidator` as a ref
 - Use `dialogs` for basic linking, editing and creating of items - refer to how case action is created through a dialog
 - For backend enums refer to `CaseRoleNames` for how to handle them properly in a nice and standard way
+- Methods that run when somthing is clicked or related to ui interactions name convetion is `handleSearchClicked` format